ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ## Performance caches

-In addition to protocol state, Protocol Instances SHOULD provide data into a performance-oriented cache to help guide future protocol and path selection.
+In addition to protocol state, Protocol Instances should provide data into a performance-oriented cache to help guide future protocol and path selection.
 Some performance information can be gathered generically across several protocols to allow predictive comparisons between protocols on given paths:

 - Observed Round Trip Time
 - Connection Establishment latency
 - Connection Establishment success rate

 These items can be cached on a per-address and per-subnet granularity, and averaged between different values.
-The information SHOULD be cached on a per-network basis, since it is expected that different network attachments will have different performance characteristics.
+The information should be cached on a per-network basis, since it is expected that different network attachments will have different performance characteristics.
 Besides Protocol Instances, other system entities may also provide data into performance-oriented caches.
 This could for instance be signal strength information reported by radio modems like Wi-Fi and mobile broadband or information about the battery-level of the device.
 Furthermore, the system may cache the observed maximum throughput on a path as an estimate of the available bandwidth.

 An implementation should use this information, when possible, to determine preference between candidate paths, endpoints, and protocol options.
-Eligible options that historically had significantly better performance than others SHOULD be selected first when gathering candidates {{gathering}} to ensure better performance for the application.
+Eligible options that historically had significantly better performance than others should be selected first when gathering candidates {{gathering}} to ensure better performance for the application.

 The reasonable lifetime for cached performance values will vary depending on the nature of the value.
 Certain information, like the connection establishment success rate to a Remote Endpoint using a given protocol stack, can be stored for a long period of time (hours or longer), since it is expected that the capabilities of the Remote Endpoint are not changing very quickly.
 On the other hand, Round Trip Time observed by TCP over a particular network path may vary over a relatively short time interval.
 For such values, the implementation should remove them from the cache more quickly, or treat older values with less confidence/weight.